MartijnVanbiervliet/blog/content/posts/linux-setup.md

 ### tldr-pages
 [Install tldr-pages](https://github.com/tldr-pages/tldr?tab=readme-ov-file#how-do-i-use-it)
 tldr-pages is a super useful tool for getting a quick glance at how to use a command-line tool.
-Instead of digigng through the man pages, tldr shows - at a glance - what the most prevalent way is to use that command. tldr-pages is a community-driven open-source project that can be use addition to traditional `man` pages.
+Instead of digging through the man pages, tldr shows - at a glance - what the most prevalent way is to use that command. tldr-pages is a community-driven open-source project that can be used addition to traditional `man` pages.

 ### Pyenv
 Manage multiple Python versions using `pyenv`.
 An essential tool for Python developers.
 It allows you to install and manage multiple versions of Python.
 This is a must-have if you're working on Python projects that are based on different versions.

 [Install with Brew.](https://github.com/pyenv/pyenv?tab=readme-ov-file#homebrew-in-macos)

 [Set up the shell environment for Bash or Zsh.](https://github.com/pyenv/pyenv?tab=readme-ov-file#set-up-your-shell-environment-for-pyenv)

 ### NodeJS and NPM